Resources & Ideas on How to teach First Aid to Children

 12. Draw a comic-book page complete with bubble-style conversations showing an incident in your book.

-14. Make a travel brochure inviting tourists to visit the setting of the book.
+the book.
 What types of activities would there be for them to attend?

 17. Prepare a list of 15 to 20 questions for use in determining if other people have read the book carefully.